 Do continue to read to learn more about the team behind Disappearing Dialogues.

 Founder-Director, Disappearing Dialogues

-Nobina Gupta, an alumnus of Kala Bhavan is a Kolkata based artist whose work has been showcased widely both in India and elsewhere.
-The need to search for and link up culture, history, environment and the community came to her while researching for the initial Disappearing Dialogues project, which was a part of the Earth Art Project, co-sponsored by the Japan Foundation, in the Changthang valley in Ladakh.
-Her long term socially engaging practice has helped her to reflect on losses, sentiments, and memories that are intrinsic to the places in which DD works.
+An alumnus of Kala Bhavan, her work has been showcased widely both in India and elsewhere.
+The need to collaboratively work within socio-spatial realities with the community came to her while researching for the initial dD project, which was a part of the Earth Art Project, co-sponsored by the Japan Foundation, in the Changthang valley in Ladakh.
+Initiating co-creation, her desire is to break norms and boundaries to explore and disseminate research and community based learnings, focusing on process, practice and everyday life.

 With a background in in Architecture (CEPT Ahmedabad) and Urban Planning (UCL London) has worked in India, Spain, United Kingdom and Myanmar.
 He been engaged in a variety of interdisciplinary projects that lie at the intersections of space, culture and society – dealing with individuals, private/public sectors and the community.
 Currently he is part of an interdisciplinary design practice ‘The Appropriate Alternative’ lead an NGO named ‘Sustained Actions for Value and Environment’, national and international collectives that work at the intersection of Architecture, Planning, Community-based Development and embedded Arts practice.